SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Auto-Closures
 -------------

-.. auto-closures can also be created:
-.. var closure1 : @auto_closure () -> Int = 4  // Function producing 4 whenever it is called.
+..
+TODO: var closure1 : @auto_closure () -> Int = 4  // Function producing 4 whenever it is called.

-.. from Assert.swift in stdlib/core:
+..
+TODO: from Assert.swift in stdlib/core:
    @transparent
    func assert(
      condition: @auto_closure () -> Bool, message: StaticString = StaticString()
    ) {
    }
-.. note that an @auto_closure's argument type must always be ()
-.. see also test/expr/closure/closures.swift

 ..
+TODO: note that an @auto_closure's argument type must always be () see also test/expr/closure/closures.swift

-The auto_closure attribute modifies a function type, changing the behavior of any assignment into (or initialization of) a value with the function type.
+..
+TODO: The auto_closure attribute modifies a function type, changing the behavior of any assignment into (or initialization of) a value with the function type.
    Instead of requiring that the rvalue and lvalue have the same function type, an "auto closing" function type requires its initializer expression to have